-CRM operates as a credit risk control function within the Risk Management Division, reporting to the CRO.
-The process for managing credit risk at Nomura includes:
+CRM operates a credit risk control function within the Risk Management Division, reporting to the EMEA Chief Risk Officer ("CRO").
+The process for managing credit risk at the Bank includes:

-- Evaluation of likelihood that a counterparty defaults on its payments and obligations; - Assignment of internal ratings to all active counterparties; - Approval of extensions of credit and establishment of credit limits; - Measurement, monitoring and management of Nomura's current and potential future credit exposures; - Setting credit terms in legal documentation including margin terms; and

-• Use of appropriate credit risk mitigants including netting, collateral and hedging.
+- Evaluation of likelihood that a counterparty defaults on its payments and obligations; - Assignment of internal ratings to all active counterparties; - Approval of extensions of credit and establishment of credit limits; - Measurement, monitoring and management of Nomura's current and potential future credit exposures; - Setting credit terms in legal documentation including margin terms; and - Use of appropriate credit risk mitigants including netting, collateral and hedging.